gardener/etcd-druid/docs/concepts/etcd-cluster-components.md

 * Each pod comprises of two containers:
   * `etcd-wrapper` : This is the main container which runs an etcd process.

-  * `etcd-backup-restore` : This is a side-container which is responsible for:
+  * `etcd-backup-restore` : This is a side-container which does the following:

     * Orchestrates the initialization of etcd.
 This includes validation of any existing etcd data directory, restoration in case of corrupt etcd data directory files for a single-member etcd cluster.
     * Periodically renewes member lease.